Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 ## Linting and fixing

-One key criteria for a plausible solution is that it passes basic linting, which means that the code is valid and without syntax or other fatal errors.
+Another key criteria for a plausible solution is that it passes basic linting, which means that the code is valid and without syntax or other fatal errors.
 [Aider lints code](https://aider.chat/2024/05/22/linting.html)